MadPonyInteractive/daw-tools/docs/modules/staff/staff.md

 ### Listing Beats and Bars

-The DawTools.DStaff.
-## Inner Class DawTools.DStaff.Bars and the DawTools.DStaff.Quantize inner classes have a handy iterator for retrieving pixel positions.
+Inner Class DawTools.DStaff.Bars and the DawTools.DStaff.Quantize inner classes have a handy iterator for retrieving pixel positions.

 ```python
 staff = DStaff(bars=2)